Interfraternity Council – Scholarship

 Obligations of the Organization

-- Designate Philanthropy Chair responsible for completing and turning in the application to the IFC VP of Philanthropy.
+- Designate Philanthropy Chair responsible for completing and turning in the application to the IFC Director of Philanthropy.

 - If the proposal is approved the fraternity shall be is granted up to $200 to be received after the proposed event, contingent upon adherence to all aforementioned rules and stipulations.

-- After the event is completed the philanthropy chair will give all receipts to the IFC VP of Philanthropy and the fraternity will be reimbursed up to $200.
+- After the event is completed the philanthropy chair will give all receipts to the IFC Director of Philanthropy and the fraternity will be reimbursed up to $200.